 Reef and wreck fishing here in the Florida Keys is nothing short of spectacular!
 This is without a doubt one of the most popular trips we do, and often yields the best variety of eating fish for the dinner table.

-FLORIDA KEYS FISHING COMPANY captains have built a reputation for themselves as extremely consistent fisherman where targeting the many snappers and groupers on the reefs and wrecks are concerned.
-We know what types of bait to use at certain times of the year, when dead bait and artificials work best, and how to get them to bite in adverse conditions.
-We have spent countless hours fishing for these magnificent creatures, and have come to know them all extremely well.
+FLORIDA KEYS FISHING COMPANY’s Captains have built a reputation for being some of the best bottom fisherman found anywhere in the Florida Keys.
+We know what types of bait to use at certain times of the year, when live bait, dead bait, or artificial lures work best, and most importantly how to get them to bite in adverse conditions.
+We have spent countless hours fishing for these magnificent creatures, and have come to know them, and their habits, extremely well.

-There are several different styles used to target these fish and different depths throughout certain times of the year that we will target them.
+There are several different fishing styles used to target these fish, and different depths throughout certain times of the year that we know are best.
+Simply put, we know where they live.
 As the seasons, currents, tides, water temperatures, water quality, and solunar phases change we will change our methods as well.
 Sometimes it’s just not in the cards for targeting one specific type, but more times than not we can get them to bite!

-On the wrecks is where you find large Snapper and Grouper, as well as several species of jacks, mackerel, wahoo, and sharks.
-Wreck fishing is a very exciting type of fishing, as it has the ability to be very visual with a great variety of game fish and table fare!
-This type of fishing is generally done either drifting or anchored.
+On the wrecks is where you find even more of the snappers and groupers we will target, as well as several species of tunas, jacks, mackerel, wahoo, and sharks.
+Wreck fishing is a very exciting type of fishing, as it has the ability to be very visual with live chumming, and with a great variety of game fish and table fare!
+This type of fishing is generally done either drifting or on the anchor.
 Depending on the condition we would encounter on that particular day will determine what method we choose to fish for them.